![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "How do I adjust the neutralizer for my specific pH level?"

-A. One of the nice features of our up-flow acid neutralizers is that no adjustment is necessary.
-Water conditions in wells can change from day to day.
-Your water might have a pH of 5.8 one day and a few days later it might be 6.5.
-With our up-flow style units, the more aggressive the water is, the more the Calcite/Corosex will be dissolved into the water.
+A. One of the nice features of the way they work is that there is no adjustment necessary.
+Many times one's water might have a pH of 5.8, and a few days later it might be 6.5.
+That is one of the reasons we refuse to sell metered systems.
+On our units, the more aggressive the water is, the more calcite/Coresex will be dissolved by the water.

 Q. "What is the recommended flow rate for your acid neutralizer?"

-A. For the most effective use of our acid neutralizer, we recommend a flow rate of not more than 5gpm.
+A. For effective usage we recommend a flow rate of not more than 5 gpm.
 (The system includes a 5gpm flow regulator.)
-If you need more than 5gpm, we recommend purchasing multiple units.
-Do not fail to install the 5-gallon per minute flow regulator.
-And do not remove it once it has been installed.
-The 5gpm regulator is in the system to ensure that the incoming water has enough "contact" time with the media.
+If you need more than 5 gpm, we recommend purchasing multiple units.
+Do not take out the 5-gallon per minute regulator.
+The 5gpm regulator is in the system for 2 reasons.
+The first is to ensure that the incoming water has enough "contact" time with the media.
+The second reason is for backwashing.
+If the neutralizer is back washed at a higher rate than 5gpm flow rate, it is possible it can cause damage to the distributor screen, particularly if there is not a filter before the acid neutralizer unit.
+Taking the 5gpm flow control out can create a "sandblasting" effect on the internals of the tank, causing damage to the distributor and possibly the tank.
 This neutralizer should last at least ten years (except you'll need to replenish the media) unless you put it in the sun, have it in freezing conditions or do not use the 5gpm flow restrictor.
 If you need more than 5 gpm, then you'll need to buy an additional unit(s) and place them side-by-side.
 If you take out the restrictor, you will not achieve what this unit is designed for.
 Any pH below 7 can cause problems to your copper pipes.

 Q. "My copper piping is thin in places, and I would like to know the feasibility of moderately coating the inside of my copper piping with calcium to protect and strengthen the problem on a long-term basis?"

 A. Installing an acid neutralizer will not help repair or coat your piping.
 All that you can hope to gain from an acid neutralizer (any brand), is that it will slow down or stop acidic water from causing any further damage to your copper pipes.
-Too much copper residue in your water can potentially be toxic and an acid neutralizer can help stop this from happening.
-Unfortunately, we cannot guarantee any results because water qualities, due to minerals, gases, electrolysis, etc., can be very complex and even with thousands of dollars worth of testing, one cannot always be sure of the results water treatment will produce.
-If you have acidic water and copper piping then you must improve the condition of your water, and in most cases a quality acid neutralizer will help.
+Possibly an acid neutralizer can also stop your water from being toxic with too much copper residue.
+We cannot guarantee any results because water quality, gases, electrolysis, etc. is very complex, and even with thousands of dollars worth of testing, one cannot always be sure of the results with water treatment.
+If you have acidic water with copper, you must improve the condition of your water, and in most cases a quality acid neutralizer will help.

 Q. "What is the total height from the floor to the control inlets/outlets?"